jkkomm/BioM2/README.md

 ### VisMulti ( , PathwaysModule_obj )
+Each point represents a path, and points of the same color belong to the same difference module
 ```
 Modules=PathwaysModule(pathways_matrix = Matrix , control_label = 0, minModuleSize = 10, mergeCutHeight = 0.4, cutoff = 70)